LampSteven17/CS6501MLIA_FinalProject/README.md

 # RandAugment Experiment README
+## Cloning
+The Github repo we are using uses Git LFS.
+See here: https://git-lfs.github.com/

+To clone this repo, you need to do git lfs clone, not just git clone.
+If you try to do a normal git clone without lfs installed, the model and classification data directories will look all wrong.
+If you don't want to deal with this, we recommend just downloading the .zip file.
 ## Required Libraries
 See requirements.txt. `pip install -r requirements.txt` should be all you need to do.
 ## Directory Structure Overview